kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0023 Airworthiness standards  normal category airplanes.md

 \(a\) Each flight recorder required by the operating rules of this chapter must be installed so that—

-\(1\) It is supplied with airspeed, altitude, and directional data obtained from sources that meet the aircraft level system requirements and the functionality specified in §23.2500;
+\(1\) It is supplied with airspeed, altitude, and directional data obtained from sources that meet the aircraft level system requirements and the functionality specified in [[Volume 1/C Aircraft/0023 Airworthiness standards  normal category airplanes.md#§23.2500   Airplane level systems requirements.|§23.2500]];

 \(2\) The vertical acceleration sensor is rigidly attached, and located longitudinally either within the approved center of gravity limits of the airplane, or at a distance forward or aft of these limits that does not exceed 25 percent of the airplane's mean aerodynamic chord;